simcoder/map-api/README.md

-## Prereqs
+## Pre-requisites
-  a machine with node >= v10 or a machine with Docker installed
+  a machine with node >= 10 OR a machine with Docker installed
 ## Getting Started with a machine with Docker

 to run project simply paste the following in the terminal `docker-compose up` from the root of this project.